Mont Blanc Range, Italy

 2500 m climbing distance, 1600 m vertical elevation (1200 m Diamond Ridge + 400 m Tronchey Ridge to the summit of Pointe Walker/Grandes Jorasses, 4208 m).

 Starting at Pra Sec for an approach of 965 vertical meters/3,5 h.
 Varied climbing on the south spur of Punta Grassi, crossing under the west branch of the Tronchey Glacier to the Diamond Ridge.
 Climbing the Diamond Ridge on exceptionally good and solid granite with many natural structures and holds.
 Combined climbing at the last 400 vertical meters of the Tronchey Ridge to the summit.

 50 m double rope, 1 set of C4-Camalots up to #3, small and medium Stoppers are important.
 Mobile protection is quite possible with a few exceptions.

 The 1400 meter high Tronchey Wall draws on the Pra Sec Glacier to the summit of Pointe Walker and is the highest wall in the entire Mont Blanc Range.
-The bastion is one of the wildest and least climbed walls in Europe.
+The bastion is one of the wildest and least climbed walls in the Alps.